cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### Remote functions and variables

-Thanks to the ability to access other processors' variables, Mindcode now supports remote functions and variables, described [in this file](REMOTE-CALLS.markdown).
+Thanks to the ability to access other processors' variables, Mindcode now supports remote functions and variables, as described [here](REMOTE-CALLS.markdown).

 ## New drawing commands